rizavi-enterprises/mariakube/README.md

 **MariaKube**

-K3s and MariaDB for deploying your business apps, with KubeSphere for easy monitoring.

 Have No Fear!
 No Vendor Lock Over Here!

 MariaKube is a distro of K3s (https://k3s.io/) for lightweight Kubernetes, MariaDB (https://mariadb.org/) for a scalable database, and KubeSphere (https://kubesphere.io/) for monitoring.